Discover more from Polemics

-Nick Bougas - Transgressive cartoonist good at drawling stupid people and caricatures of normies.
+Nick Bougas - Transgressive cartoonist good at drawing stupid people and caricatures of normies.

-Nicholas Goodrick-Clarke - British historian and academic that was first to research far-right esotericism.
+Nicholas Goodrick-Clarke - British historian and academic who was the first t to research far-right esoterica.

-Nitzer Ebb - An early industrial band that flirted with totalitarian imagery and somewhat far-right/left wing themes.
-The band was made up of a SH-101, a drum machine, and a guy screaming second-person commands.
+Nitzer Ebb - An early industrial band that flirted with totalitarian imagery and somewhat far-right/left-wing themes.
+The band was made up of an SH-101, a drum machine, and a guy screaming second-person commands.

-Non-sports Trading Cards - Trading cards are really cool.
+Non-sports Trading Cards - Trading cards are cool.
 Especially E.T. cards.

 Normies - Normal people.
 Chad (male) and Stacy (female).

 Nurse with Wound list - A list that was so cool, you don’t even know a majority of the bands or people.
 This list has been revered by postmodern professors too.

 Occultism - Supernatural, mystical, or magical beliefs, practices, and phenomena.
 Things that made up Goth culture and Neofolk.
 Continues through shocking normies and consumer culture.

 "Offended on behalf" - When SJWs and Queer Stacies become too upset about something (because mean people suck or they don't have an answer to something too complicated), they rely on a (usually a queer-male) spokesperson who will speak "for the group."
 The spokesperson who is "offended on behalf" (of the cultural queer group of normies) will speak logically, but as well condescending, trying to shame the opponent.
 Again, this is a preening contest, and the spokesperson is trying to persuade the group he "is a good guy," the than actually trying to prove a point.
 This is a result of the normie mentality and is inauthentic with true queer culture and its transgressive tradition.